 The Texas Adjuster Online Course differs from our other prelicensing courses because the final (certification) exam at the end of each TX Adjuster course qualifies as the actual state exam.
 Once you complete 40-hour time requirement in the course, you can access the final certification exam.
 This exam must be monitored by a disinterested third-party.

 Upon passing the exam, you will receive a certificate.
 The certificate must be submitted with your application for license to Sircon.
 You are not licensed as an adjuster until you receive the license from the state.

 A fingerprint background check is also required through IdentoGO.

 For more information check out the A.D.
 Banker Texas Adjuster licensing page.

 Once the Texas Adjuster license is issued, it is reciprocal with the following states where a nonresident license can be requested:

-If Texas is your TRUE home state, the Texas license is also reciprocal with Arizona.
+If Texas is your TRUE home state, the Texas license is also reciprocal with Alaska and Arizona.